The Implications of Low Focal Ratio of f/5

 $350-$550

-• The Orion SkyQuest XT6 has the same focuser and will provide similar brightness and resolving power to the StarBlast 6, but its longer f/ratio of f/8 means easier collimation and no coma – at the expense of a much narrower maximum field of view and a much bulkier tube assembly.
+- The Apertura AD6 has a way better dual-speed Crayford focuser and will provide similar brightness and resolving power to the StarBlast 6.
+Its longer f/ratio of f/8 means easier collimation and no coma—at the expense of a much narrower maximum field of view and a much bulkier tube assembly.
 This scope stands on the ground without any need for a table or tripod.

 $550-$800

-• The Apertura AD8/Zhumell Z8/Orion SkyLine 8 offers nearly twice as much light gathering area and significantly more resolving power than the StarBlast 6 along with numerous features and accessories such a high-quality dual-speed Crayford focuser, a built-in fan, a right-angle finder scope, and two decent included eyepieces.
+- The Apertura AD8/Zhumell Z8/Orion SkyLine 8 offers nearly twice as much light gathering area and significantly more resolving power than the StarBlast 6, along with numerous features and accessories such as a high-quality dual-speed Crayford focuser, a built-in fan, a right-angle finder scope, and two decent included eyepieces.
 It stands on the ground and is easy to aim thanks to its smooth Dobsonian base.
 The AD10/Z10 is also an excellent pick if you can afford it.

 Aftermarket Accessory Recommendations